lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Just like *fix nve*, the fix *nve/limit* performs constant NVE integration to update positions and velocities of the atoms at each timestep, but also limits the maximum distance atoms can travel at each timestep.
-Here, only the fluid molecules and ions will move, as we anticipate that they are the problematic species in this system.
+Here, only the fluid molecules and ions will move.

 ..  container:: justify

-    The *temp/berendsen* fix rescales the
+    The *fix temp/berendsen* rescales the
-    velocities of the atoms to impose their temperature.

-..  container:: justify

-    The shake algorithm is used in order to maintain the shape of water molecules.
+    velocities of the atoms to force the temperature of the system to reach the desired value of 1 K, and the shake algorithm is used in order to maintain the shape of the water molecules.

 ..  container:: justify